-The Source Family were a spiritual, meditation based hippie cult and rock band from the early seventies out of L.A.
-Run by Father Yod, the long, white haired, bearded former marine and speed addict, who decided to put down the black beauties and booze at age 43, to follow a healthier life of yoga, raw foods and of coarse, marijuana.
+The Source Family were a spiritual, meditation-based hippie cult and rock band from the early seventies out of L.A.
+Run by Father Yod, the long, white-haired, bearded former marine and speed addict, who decided to put down the black beauties and booze at age 43, to follow a healthier life of yoga, raw foods and of course, marijuana.
 He was against drugs and alcohol, yet saw pot as a ceremonial herb that aided his deep, spiritual practices.
-The love of a 19 year old Parisian girl fueled his ambition of health as he healed her sick body just by changing her diet.
+The love of a 19-year-old Parisian girl fueled his ambition of health as he healed her sick body just by changing her diet.
 They eventually married and were to become the father and mother of their followers.

 It attracted a lot of under age hippies that would work there after school serving been sprouts and kale to flaky, long haired astrologists.
 Musicians started working there, trading in their hard-partying lifestyle on tour, for a more loving and balanced way.
 Some followers believed Father Yod had powers including bringing a stillborn baby back to life with his prayer.
 He practiced Kundilini yoga and would be able to see through his third eye.

 What attracted most of these kids to Father Yod was his love-bombing technique of hugging you at first sight and whispering in your ear “Welcome home.
 I am your father and you are my child.”
 Since many of these kids had absent or emotionally vacant dads, this was music to their ears.
 One member described being led to the back of Source restaurant to meet Father Yod and kissing his feet immediately as that was what he believed happened upon meeting a guru leader.
 A surprised Father Yod looked down at him with stony eyes and replied, “Far fucking out!”